onixion/MAD/README.md

 ===

 MAD is an opensource network monitoring software.
-It should become a alternativ version for Nagios, but it should be it shouldn't get as complex as Nagios.
+It should become an alternativ version for Nagios, but shouldn't get as complex and big as Nagios.
 The main aim is to get a simple, esay-to-use, esay-understandable and nice-written C# program, which can analyse and managering a network.

 ===